 - Facilitating content entry and manual translation processes.

 Updating an existing site might be straightforward or extremely hard depending on your Drupal site architecture.
-We can do a site audit to assess the difficulty level.
+The first step is doing a site audit to assess the level of difficulty involved in your transition.
+Throughout the process Hook 42 can help you answer questions about what it takes to make your website multilingual, and provide a strategy to implement and roll-out a multilingual experience.